 April 30, 2017: Among the birds that folks out here who are determinedly “non-birders” can name, woodpeckers are popular.
 Most will at least recognize a Flicker (but don’t ask them to separate Red-shafted, Yellow-shafted and Intergrades, please), perhaps a Hairy or a Downy (though few can identify the differences), maybe a Pileated (although they probably know it better as Woody Woodpecker).
 Back east, they may have seen a Red-headed or Red-bellied, the former rather obviously named, the latter clearly not.
 They’ve likely heard of a Yellow-bellied Sapsucker, yet never seen one, or any of the other sapsuckers — the Red-naped of the BC Interior or the Red-breasted closer to The Coast.

-Acting on a hot tip from a fellow Kelowna birder / photographer, Richard Kobayashi, who was able to give us the exact location we needed, we travelled south to Anarchist Mountain located near the Canada-US border between Osoyoos and Rock Creek, BC.
+Acting on a hot tip from Richard Kobayashi, a fellow Kelowna birder / photographer, who gave us the exact location we needed, we travelled south to Anarchist Mountain located near the Canada-US border between Osoyoos and Rock Creek, BC.
 About one kilometre north of Highway 3 on the Sidley Mountain Road, we found our targets right where Richard said they’d be, an engaging pair of Williamson’s, as well as three other species plus the usual bluebirds and wrens and sparrows expected in this region this time of year.
 We had a fabulous birding experience!

 The property belongs to Ed Brouwer, an engaging fellow about whom I’ll no doubt write future posts.
 Ed was kind enough to allow us onto the property; without that permission, most of these photos would not have been possible.
 Nana and I are greatly appreciative of his generous sharing of the bounty residing on his land!